A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 # Hook Mountain Massacre : level 7-10

-## Conversion guide for Pathfinder 2
+## Conversion Guide for Pathfinder Second Edition (2E)

-  - This is a conversion guide and as such only covers the items that have changed in PF2.
+- This conversion guide only covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure, and occassionally tactics.
 - The plot, back story, color text, maps, floor plans, images and tactics requires the original scenario.
 - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
-  - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
+- New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
 In many instances there are several variants available.
-  - The associated monster builder PDF and PNG files are also in this sub directory and referenced by this document (their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked)
+Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked.
-  - Target level based XP is 3000 per book plus a small contingency of up to 10%.
-  - The first edition CR rating is used as a starting point when converting creatures and hazards.
-Where the CR is more than 4 levels lower than the party then either the creature level is adjusted upward, often using the [Elite adjustment](http://2e.aonprd.com/Rules.aspx?ID=790), or it is noted in the scenario that they are merely distractions.
+- If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
+This is a community project and we welcome and rely on community contributions.

-### Index and status
+### Index

+  - Part 0: Turtleback Ferry
-  - Part 1: In The Hook's Shadow - xp, creatures and hazards done
+  - Part 1: In The Hook's Shadow
-  - Part 2: Retaking Rannick - xp, creatures and hazards done
+  - Part 2: Retaking Rannick
-  - Part 3: Down Comes the Rain - xp, creatures done
+  - Part 3: Down Comes the Rain
-  - Part 4: The Haunted Heart - xp, creatures done
+  - Part 4: The Haunted Heart
-  - Part 5: Harrowing the Hook - xp, creatures done
+  - Part 5: Harrowing the Hook

-### General TO DO
+### TO DO
-  - Increase XP to 3000, plus 10% contingency.
+  - Increase book XP to over 3000.
   - Treasure allocation - review and confirm treasure, then final clean up.
-  - Review and feedback to the discord channel.

 ### Party Level and Target Allocation of Treasure